MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 ## Introduction
 This document proposes platform functionality to give embedders (browsers, websites, hosting applications) the ability to put constraints on resources allocated to embedees (iframes, browsers, tabs, WebViews) to minimize the performance impact that embedded web content can have on an user’s device.
 Additionally, violations of the constraints will be reported to the embedder to inform and improve the ecosystem.

 Embedder developers can do this by enabling various categories of criteria that constrain performance impacting features on the embedee.
+If those constraints are violated, they are reported to the embedder and embedee to:
+1. Inform the embedder so it can make decisions accordingly, to make the right tradeoffs for their app and give their users an optimal experience.
+2. Inform the embedee so they can be aware of issues and learn about improvement opportunities.

+Additionally, embedders can opt into default behavior the platform makes to address violations.

 ## Goals
 With global web usage continuing to rise and more companies relying on the web as a primary platform to deliver their applications, performance has become a critical factor for success.
 As more users access websites through mobile devices and lower-powered hardware, the need for fast responsive web experiences is non-negotiable[^1],[^2].